po1sigala/live/01-Class-Content/19-PWA/01-Activities/28-Stu_Mini-Project/README.md

 # Unit 19 Mini-Project: Deploy Contact Directory App on Heroku with Script

-In this mini-project, you are given a simple application that needs to be updated to use webpack, service workers, and IndexedDB -- and we need it to have PWA functionality in order to work properly.
-Once we have updated our application with these new features, we can deploy it to Heroku.
-Heroku is not new to us, but we will need to add a handful of special scripts so that it knows to deploy our bundled application.
+In this mini-project, you are given a simple application that needs to be updated to use webpack, service workers, and IndexedDB.
+In addition, it must have PWA functionality in order to work properly.
+Once you have updated the application with these new features, you will deploy it to Heroku.
+Heroku is not new to you, but you will need to add a handful of special scripts so that it knows to deploy your bundled application.

 ## User Stories